dmnsgn/canvas-record/README.md

 ### recorder.start(startOptions)

-Start the recording by initializing and calling the initial step.
+Start the recording by initializing and optionally calling the initial step.

 **Kind**: instance method of [<code>Recorder</code>](#Recorder)